hanthor/tunaOS/README.md

 # TunaOS (forks of Bluefin LTS)
 This is a set of forks of [Bluefin LTS](https://github.com/ublue-os/bluefin-lts) Currently there are 4 forks:
-- 🐠 **Yellowfin** `a10s` - based on AlmaLinux Kitten 10
+- 🐠 **Yellowfin** `a10s` - based on [AlmaLinux Kitten 10](https://wiki.almalinux.org/development/almalinux-os-kitten-10.html#container-images)
-  - This is the closest to upstream Bluefin LTS but with AlmaLinux Kitten 10 which has some diffrences
+  - This is the closest to upstream Bluefin LTS but with AlmaLinux Kitten 10 which has [some diffrences](https://wiki.almalinux.org/development/almalinux-os-kitten-10.html#how-is-almalinux-os-kitten-different-from-centos-stream) like:
     - x86_64/v2 support
     - SPICE support for qemu/livirt
     - Secureboot support (though upstream CentOS will have this again soon)